CiaranMoran27/pands-project2021/README.md

 The results from plot 5 are very interesting.
 The petal features overall performed worse at prediciting the Iris species, while the sepal dimensions performed better.
 There appears to be a link with variables having high correlation and a reduced ability to make accurate model predictions.
 This would make sense as the more correlated variables are, the harder it would be to alter their dimension without altering another variable in a similar way.

-To add to this, the model performed best when the variable with the highest degree of correlation was dropped (petal width) and worst when the most highly correlated variable (petal width) was used to solely train the model.
+In addition to this the model performed best when the sepal width feature was used to solely train worst when petal width was used to solely train the model.
 Taking a slight backstep fromm correlation a histogram was prepared with all features on the one plot and it was confirmed that the petal width overlapped more with other features, while sepal width on the otherhand appeared to overlap less with other features (See Plot 6) [F9*].
-This observation would help justify why for example sepal width would perform better than sepal length when the features were independantly used to train the KNN model.
+This observation would help justify why sepal width would perform better than petal width when these features were used to independantly train the KNN model.

 <br/>